-An examination of the development of, and increasing links between the British kingdoms in the early modern period, with emphasis on culture, politics, and religion.
+TUDOR AND STUART BRITAIN, 1485-1714 An examination of the development of, and increasing links between the British kingdoms in the early modern period, with emphasis on culture, politics, and religion.

-CHURCHILL'S ENGLAND

-INDIVIDUAL READINGS IN GEOLOGY Prerequisite: permission of graduate advisor required.
-(May be repeated for a total of 8 cred An examination of the changes that Britain experienced during the life of Winston Churchill, 1874-1965.
+CHURCHILL'S ENGLAND 3 credits n examination of the changes that Britain experienced during the life of Winston Churchill, 1874-1965.
 Emphasis is on cultural, social, and political developments.